orbs-network/orbs-spec/behaviors/smart-contracts/orbs-system-contracts/voting.md

   * Set agent[`stakeholder`] = `to`.

-#### RecordDelegation(bytes txid)
+#### mirrorDelegation(bytes txid)
 > Access: external
-> Records an Ethereum delegation by vote contract transaction by calling `RecordDelegationData`.
+> Mirrors an Ethereum delegation by vote contract transaction by calling `mirrorDelegationData`.
-> RecordDelegation may only be called during the vote receording period.
+> mirrorDelegation may only be called during the vote receording period.

 * Check the that vote mirroring period did not end
   * `ethereum_block_height` < `election_block_height` + `parameter.VOTE_MIRORING_PERIOD_LENGTH_IN_BLOCKS`.